The Brain, Quantum Physics and Neuroinflammatory Diseases

 "I loved hearing about relatable hot topics in science!” said one Science alumni in attendance.
 “Dr. Craddock was engaging, and his presentation of neurobiology was amazing.
 More please!"

 Craddock’s groundbreaking research in quantum neurobiology points to a future of healthcare innovation filled with exciting possibilities.
-If you’re interested in learning more, don’t miss our upcoming panel discussion From Bench to Bedside this February, where Dr. Travis Craddock will join Dr. Dale Martin, Dr. Ben Thompson, and Dr. Robin Duncan as they explore the cutting edge research transforming the healthcare sector.
+If you’re interested in learning more, don’t miss our upcoming inaugural event in the Healthy Communities Discussion Series, Bench to Bedside, this February, where Dr. Travis Craddock will join Dr. Dale Martin and Dr. Ben Thompson as they explore the cutting edge research transforming the healthcare sector.